Saško Kedev: Mountaineering

 With all of these ascents Kedev is the first Macedonian who climbed all of the 14 summits above 8000 meters.

+He is holding the record of the oldest person to climb both the seven highest summits in the seven continents, and the 14 highest summits above 8000 meters.

 Politics

 From 2002 to 2006 he was a member of the Assembly of the Republic of Macedonia.
 In April 2004 he was a presidential candidate but lost in the second round against socialist Branko Crvenkovski.